webida/webida-restful-api/docs/WorkspaceApi.md

 var workspaceId = "workspaceId_example"; // String | webida workspace id (usually same to file system id, wfsId)

-var body = new WebidaRestfulApi.Execution(); // Execution |
+var body = new WebidaRestfulApi.Execution(); // Execution | the process to be executed or spawned.

 var opts = {
-  'async': false // Boolean | Spawn a child process for given command and returns the created child proc info.
-Actual output (stream of message) will be delivered to web socket channel, with room id /sessions/async-{execId}
+  'async': false // Boolean | Spawns a child process for given command and returns the created child proc info.
+Actual output (stream of message) will be delivered to web socket channel, using execution id.
 };

 var callback = function(error, data, response) {